A Travel Price Comparison for United States of America Boulder vs. Rapid City for Vacations, Tours, and Honeymoons

 Which is Bigger, Boulder or Rapid City?

-Boulder is bigger, and its population is about 48% larger than the population of Rapid City.
-When comparing the population of Boulder vs. Rapid City, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Boulder has a larger population, and is about 48% larger than the population of Rapid City.
+When comparing the sizes of Boulder and Rapid City, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.